IBMDataScience/sample-notebooks/README.md

 ### Others

-Other configurations such as jobs, environments are currently not required for examinations.
+Other configurations such as jobs, environments, and project descriptions are currently not required for examinations.
+Please be advised to avoid plagiarism, confidential information, unethical slurs or any unprofessional content that could hurt IBM's reputation.

 <hr>